-Field Description Disable CDR/CMR Files Deletion Based on HWM Note Regardless of whether you enable the deletion of files based on the high-water mark parameter, if disk usage exceeds the disk allocation that you configure, the maximum database size, or the maximum number of records for your installation, the CDR repository manager service deletes CDR and CMR files, beginning with the oldest files, until disk utilization falls below the high water mark.
-If you do not want to delete CDRs and CMRs even if disk usage exceeds the percentage that you specify in the High Water Mark (%) field, check this check box.
-By default, this check box remains unchecked, so the system deletes CDRs and CMRs if disk usage exceeds the high water mark.
-CDR Repository Manager This field lists the host name of the CDR repository manager server.
-Host Name CDR Repository Manager Host Address This field lists the IP address of the CDR repository manager server.
+Field Description Disable CDR/CMR Files Deletion Based on HWM lote Regardless of whether you enable the deletion of files based on the high-water mark parameter, if disk usage exceeds the disk allocation that you configure, the maximum database size, or the maximum number of records for your installation, the CDR repository manager service deletes CDR and CMR files, beginning with the oldest files, until disk utilization falls below the high water mark. f you do not want to delete CDRs and CMRs even if disk usage exceeds he percentage that you specify in the High Water Mark (%) field, check his check box.
+By default, this check box remains unchecked, so the ystem deletes CDRs and CMRs if disk usage exceeds the high water nark.
+CDR Repository Manager Host Name his field lists the host name of the CDR repository manager server.
+CDR Repository Manager Host Address This field lists the IP address of the CDR repository manager server.

-Table 13-1 CDR Repository Manager General Parameter Settings (continued) obit hepository manager deneral rarameter bettings (continued)
+Table 13-1 CDR Repository Manager General Parameter Setti nas (continued) obili nepository manager igo (oontinucu)